-- 6 oz unsweetened chocolate melted (and slightly cooled)
+- 6 oz unsweetened chocolate, melted and slightly cooled (170 grams)

 - Preheat oven to 350ºF.

 - Cream together margarine (or room temperature butter) and sugar.
 Stir in corn syrup, vanilla and eggs.

 - Sift or just stir together flour, baking powder and salt.
 Add to sugar mixture, mixing well.
 Add melted chocolate and nuts.
 Stir until mixed.